GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/what-are-pwas/index.md

 are looking to change that, expanding what the web can do with features like file system access, media controls, app badging, and full clipboard support.
-All of these capabilities are built with the web's secure, user-centric permission model, ensuring that going to a website is safe for users.
+All of these capabilities are built with the web's secure, user-centric permission model, ensuring that going to a website is never scary for users.

 Between modern APIs, WebAssembly, and new and upcoming APIs, web applications are more capable than ever, and those capabilities are only growing.